Monte Renoso Massif

-The Monte Renoso massif (Massif du Monte Renoso) is a chain of mountains in the south of the island of Corsica, France.
+The Monte Renoso Massif (Massif du Monte Renoso) is a chain of mountains in the south of the island of Corsica, France.

 It takes its name from Monte Renoso, the highest peak.

 Geography

-The Monte Renoso massif is one of the four main blocks of mountains in Corsica.
+The Monte Renoso Massif is one of the four main massifs of mountains in Corsica.

-These are (from north to south), the Monte Cinto massif, Monte Rotondo massif, Monte Renoso massif and Monte Incudine massif.
+These are (from north to south), the Monte Cinto Massif, Monte Rotondo Massif, Monte Renoso Massif and Monte Incudine Massif.